 The 9/11 Memorial Museum opened to the public on May 21, 2014.
 The museum collection includes more than 23,000 images, 500 hours of video, and 10,000 artifacts.
 The atrium entrance to the 9/11 Memorial Museum houses two tridents from the steel facade of WTC 1 (the North Tower), which you can see without paying museum admission.

 The historical exhibitions cover the events of 9/11 and also explore the global mood leading up to the events of that day and their ongoing significance.
 The memorial exhibition displays portrait photographs of each of the 2,977 people who lost their lives that day, with an interactive feature that lets you learn more about the individuals.
-In Foundation Hall, you can see a wall from the foundation of one of the twin towers and a 36-foot-tall steel column still covered with the missing posters places there in the days following the disaster.
+In Foundation Hall, you can see a wall from the foundation of one of the towers, in addition to a 36-foot-tall steel column still covered with the missing posters placed there in the days following the disaster.

-The film Rebirth at Ground Zero follows the rise of the new World Trade Center, also has a permanent home at the museum.
+Rebirth at Ground Zero, an immersive film that follows the rise of the new World Trade Center, also has a permanent home at the museum.

 9/11 Tribute Museum

-The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who lived through it.
+The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who survived the event.
 The displays feature firsthand accounts from both survivors and victims' family members, as well as artifacts from the site, many on loan from the families of those lost on 9/11.
 Since the Tribute Museum opened in 2006, family members, survivors, first responders, and Manhattan residents have been sharing their personal stories on walking tours and in the museum's galleries.

 A tour is a good option for those seeking guidance while exploring the WTC site and Ground Zero.
 You can choose from both guided and self-guided tours, making it easier to get oriented and maximizing your time on the grounds.

-- Tribute WTC 9/11 Walking Tours - Organized by the non-profit September 11th Families' Association, these 75-minute tours are lead by people who have been directly affected by the events of 9/11 and cost $25 per adult and $10 for children 8 to 12, though the tour may not be appropriate for visitors under 10 years old.
+- Tribute WTC 9/11 Walking Tours: Organized by the nonprofit September 11th Families' Association, these 75-minute tours are lead by people who have been directly affected by the events of 9/11.
+The tour may not be appropriate for visitors under 10 years old.

 The World Trade Center site is located in lower Manhattan, bound by Vesey Street on the north, Liberty Street on the south, Church Street on the east, and the West Side Highway.
 You can access 12 subway lines and PATH trains from two convenient transportation hubs near the World Trade Center site.